Nitrokey/nitrokey-documentation/nitrokey3/windows/piv.rst

    If the administration key is not the default one, it can be specified with `-A 3des -K 010203040506070801020304050607080102030405060708` .
 The argument to `-A` can also be `aes256`, and the argument to `-K` is the key in hexadecimal.

 The user PIN can also be specified with ``-P 123456``, or ``-P <value>`` if it is not the default.
 If ``-P`` is not provided, it will be asked for after key generation.

 This applies to all ``pivy-tool`` commands.

-This step can take a couple minutes for RSA keys, as the pure software implementation is slow.
+This step can take a couple of minutes for RSA keys, as the pure software implementation is slow.

 **Expected output**: